Avanade/DevOpsHOL/azure-rm/README.md

      - Allow Empty Checksums: true
      - Ignore Checksums: true

-3. Verify connection to the Virtual Machine
+1. Verify connection to the Virtual Machine
    - Wait untill the virtual machine is fully provisioned and the artifacts are applied.\
    *(this can take up to 20 minutes)*
    - Verify you can use the virtual machine by connecting to it:\
    Select 'Connect' in the Virtual machine Overview in the portal and provide the credentials you used in the previous step.

+1. Install .NET Core SDK version 2.2:
+   - Open a PowerShell window
+   - Enter this command and press Enter:
+     - `choco install dotnetcore-sdk --version=2.2.102 -y`

 ## Next steps
 Return to the [Lab index](../README.md) to continue with the course labs.